The main things you should be aware of are:

 You don’t have to be the one using the knife to be found guilty.

 The law is clear and unforgiving.
 If your presence, knowledge, or actions lead to a serious crime such as murder, you too could be charged with murder.
 This is referred to in law as ‘joint enterprise’.

 This means that it’s not just the person who uses the knife or gun that could be charged with murder.
 It could be anyone who was with them, or knew or did something which led to it happening.

 If you weren’t charged with murder, you could be charged with other offences such as aiding and abetting.

-If you’re concerned that someone you know might be involved in knife crime, find out where to get help.
+Find out where to get helpif you’re concerned that someone you know might be involved in knife crime.

 If you would like to find out more information about the law on weapons, visit these websites: